CSC207-2022F-UofT/course-project-scramblers/README.md

 ### Facade
 - Used in PlaceWordRefillInteractor, further explained in detail in its JavaDoc
 - Complies with Open/Closed and Single Responsibility principle's of SOLID
+- This design pattern was used in order to comply with the Single Responsibility Rule, which is done by delegating certain tasks to other classes so that the Interactor is only responsible for its tasks.

 ## Overall Structure - What is in each layer and how the flow of control works

 ### Enterprise Business Rules (Entities)